 Related Reading: 12 Dos and Don’ts to Protect Visitation Rights

 She describes her situation below:

 Caller: “I need to take my grandchildren down to Florida to visit family.
 My daughter and I have been estranged for three years due to drugs.
 I get to see the kids, who are teenagers, through their father.
 He has given his permission.
 Do I have to get my daughter’s permission to take them to Florida?”

-In answering this question, Rick points out a common misconception about grandparents’ rights in Washington.
+In answering this question, Rick points out a common misconception about the rights grandparents do and don’t have.

-While many states have provisions to secure visitation rights for grandparents, Washington is one of the few states that does not have a law that secures those rights for grandparents.
-Therefore, while she will not need to get permission of both parents, this grandmother will need to rely on the allocated custody time of her son-in-law.
-Rick elaborates in his answer below:
+While many states have provisions and laws to secure visitation rights for grandparents, Washington does not.
+As a result, while this grandmother doesn’t need permission from both parents, she does, however, need to rely on the son-in-law’s allocated custody time.

-Rick: “In most states you are right, but not in Washington.
-Unfortunately, when it comes to grandparents’ rights, the state of the law in Washington is fairy tough.
+Rick: “In most states, you are right, but not in Washington.
+Unfortunately, when it comes to grandparents’ rights, the state of the law in Washington is fairly tough.
 Grandparents’ rights are nearly non-existent.
-You will only see grandparents get involved when a parent is incapable of filling the parent roll.
+You will only see grandparents get involved when a parent is incapable of filling the parent role.
 In those instances, you may see a grandparent step in as a third-party custodian.

 “For now, you are going to need to rely upon the kindness of your daughter or your prior son-in-law to allocate some of their custody time to you.
 It won’t be considered kidnapping because you are there under your son-in-law’s custodial time by his permission.
 The best thing for you to do is to continue to get a parent’s permission to spend time with your grandchildren.”

 Related Reading: Can Your Ex Keep Your Kids From Playing Sports?